argex18/AutoLinkedin/README.md

 #    **
     // format finishes here

-Obviously, in this case, in your password file will have to be present the Linkedin service at least.
+Obviously, in this case, in your password file the Linkedin service will have to be present at least.

-# WARNING: THE FILE FORMAT MUST BE ABSOLUTELY RESPECTED WITHOUT APPORTING ANY KIND OF        #          MODIFICATION.
+# WARNING: THE FILE FORMAT MUST BE ABSOLUTELY RESPECTED WITHOUT APPORTING ANY KIND OF MODIFICATION.
 THIS INCLUDES ASTERISKS, WHITE SPACES, COLONS.
 # THE ABSENCE OF THE MANDATORY FIELDS WILL ALSO CAUSE AN ERROR.

 5 - The AutoLogin package must be copied and pasted in the site-packages folder of your
     Python installation directory.
 This package will contain the module which AutoLinkedin will use to extract the data from your           password file.

 # WARNING: THIS LAST PASSAGE IS REQUIRED FOR THE CORRECT EXECUTION OF THE SCRIPT.
 # DON'T FORGET IT !!

 HOW TO USE THE SCRIPT:

 1 - Insert in the posts folder, the only textual post you want to pubblish.
 #   The posts must be only of the .txt format.
 Other extensions will be ignored

 2 - Insert in the shares folder, the images, the videos or the documents you want to             pubblish.
 You can add a description or an alternative text to them by inserting it in        the alts and descriptions folders.
 #   The description or the alternative text must have the same name of the share you want to #   add them to.